thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 There are three ways to approach this supervised experiment: by splitting train/test examples randomly, by splitting the subjects into train/test groups, and by splitting the trials into train/test groups.
 EEG is notorious for its sensitivity to electrode placement, making generalization across subjects (and even trials) nontrivial.

 ## Results
 The classification task was easily solved when training on a random split, but failed to show any degree generalization when trained on a split of subjects or trials - as indicated by strictly decreasing validation accuracy.
-This outcome reflects disparate levels of difficulty for each aforementioned method.
+This outcome reflects disparate levels of difficulty for each aforementioned splitting method.

 Regardless of the split method, training accuracy increases logarithmically.
 Near-100% training accuracy is achievable after a week of training on a single 1080 Ti.
 Random split achieves high validation accuracy.
 Subject and trial splits exhibit unfavorable training dynamics.